danielkkelly/iac/aws/rds-mysql/README.md

 For security purposes we avoid using the standard MySQL port of 3306.
 Instead our default is 8809.
 Update variables.tf and the mysql_port variable to change the default port.
 Make sure any network ACLs (network/nacl.tf) and security groups are also updated accordingly.
+Also update automation - i.e. ansible/schemas.

 # Setting up MySQL Users